datagrok-ai/public/help/develop/admin/deploy/deploy-amazon-cloudformation.md

          create demo databases near Datagrok.
       5. `LaunchType`: It is an optional argument.
 The default value is `FARGATE`.
 It will suit best in most cases.
 Also, the template supports the `EC2` launch type, which will use EC2 instances and reduce the price of the stand.
          More information about EC2 launch type is described [below](#optional-cost-reduction-stand).
+We strongly recommend using `FARGATE` launch type.
       6. `Ec2PublicKey`: It is an optional argument.
 It is only required for `EC2` `LaunchType`.
 By default, you can skip it.
 More information about EC2 launch type is described [below](#optional-cost-reduction-stand).
       7. All other parameters are for Datagrok Docker image tags.
 The default value is `latest`.